-Custodial credit risk is the risk that in event of a failure of the counterparty to an investment transaction the Port of Pasco would not be able to recover the value of the investment or collateral securities.
-Of the Port of Pasco's total position of \$12,697,737 in 2016, \$0 is exposed to custodial credit risk because the investments are held for the Port of Pasco by the Franklin Country Treasurer.
+The Port does not have a deposit policy for custodial credit risk.
+Of the Port of Pasco's total position of \$15,480,473 in 2017, \$0 is exposed to custodial credit risk because the investments are held for the Port of Pasco by the Franklin Country Treasurer and the Local Government Investment Pool.